meashiri/ctf-writeups/gh-pages/content/posts/202304-umdCTF/index.md

     28927	100.082641502	192.168.16.129	192.168.16.130	FTP	79	Request: RETR secret
 ```

-An easy way to retrieve all the files from the packet capture is to use the Export Objects feature.
-From Wireshark --> File --> Export Objects --> FTP-DATA, shows the files that are available to be retrieved.
+An easy way to retrieve all the files from the packet capture is to use the Export Objects feature. `Wireshark --> File --> Export Objects --> FTP-DATA`, shows the files that are available to be retrieved.
 Export the four files.

 ![](2023-05-01-21-01-15.png)

 Examining these files, we can see that three of them are small PNG files and one zip file.
-I tried the usual stego techniques for PNG files (zsteg, binwalk, etc), but they did not seem to hold any additional information.
+I tried the usual stego techniques for PNG files (`zsteg, binwalk, etc`), but they did not seem to hold any additional information.
 So, I tried to extract the files from the zip archive, and I was prompted for a password.

 ```
     $ file *